ePages-de/Mockify/README.md

 #### when

-To define the signatur in the needed structure you should use the [Test::Mockify::Matchers](https://metacpan.org/pod/Test::Mockify::Matchers).
+To define the signature in the needed structure you must use the [Test::Mockify::Matcher](https://metacpan.org/pod/Test::Mockify::Matcher).

 #### whenAny

-If you don't want to specify the method signatur at all, you can use whenAny.
+If you don't want to specify the method signature at all, you can use whenAny.
 It is not possible to mix `whenAny` and `when` for the same method.

 #### then ...

 For possible return types please look in [Test::Mockify::ReturnValue](https://metacpan.org/pod/Test::Mockify::ReturnValue)

+## spy

+Use spy if you want to observe a method.
+You can use the [Test::Mockify::Verify](https://metacpan.org/pod/Test::Mockify::Verify) to ensure that the method was called with the expected parameters.

+### synopsis

+This method takes one parameter, which is the name of the method you like to spy.
+Because you need to specify more detailed the behaviour of this spy you have to define the method signature with `when`

+For example, the next line will create a method spy of the method log, but only if this method is called with any string and the number 123.
+Mockify will throw an error if this method is called in another way.

+    my $MockObjectBuilder = Test::Mockify->new( 'Sample::Logger', [] );
+    $MockObjectBuilder->spy('log')->when(String(), Number(123));
+    my $SampleLogger = $MockObjectBuilder->getMockObject();

+    # call spied method
+    $SampleLogger->log('abc', 123);

+    # verify that the spied method was called
+    is_deeply(GetParametersFromMockifyCall($MockedLogger, 'log'),['abc', 123], 'Check parameters of first call');

+#### when

+To define the signature in the needed structure you must use the [Test::Mockify::Matcher](https://metacpan.org/pod/Test::Mockify::Matcher).

+#### whenAny

+If you don't want to specify the method signature at all, you can use whenAny.
+It is not possible to mix `whenAny` and `when` for the same method.

-## addMethodSpy
+## addMethodSpy _(deprecated)_

 With this method it is possible to observe a method.
 That means, you keep the original functionality but you can get meta data from the mockify-framework.

     $MockObjectBuilder->addMethodSpy('myMethodName');

-## addMethodSpyWithParameterCheck
+## addMethodSpyWithParameterCheck _(deprecated)_

 With this method it is possible to observe a method and check the parameters.
 That means, you keep the original functionality, but you can get meta data from the mockify- framework and use the parameter check, like **addMockWithReturnValueAndParameterCheck**.

     my $aParameterTypes = [String(),String(abcd)];
     $MockObjectBuilder->addMethodSpyWithParameterCheck('myMethodName', $aParameterTypes);

-To define in a nice way the signatur you should use the [Test::Mockify::Matchers;](https://metacpan.org/pod/Test::Mockify::Matchers;).
+To define it in a nice way the signature you must use the [Test::Mockify::Matcher;](https://metacpan.org/pod/Test::Mockify::Matcher;).

 ## addMock _(deprecated)_